Unified Multi-Modal Interactive & Reactive 3D Motion Generation via Rectified Flow: Results

 \textbf{Text \& Music condition Motion Generation on MDD.} We evaluate DualFlow on MDD, InterHuman-AS, and DD100 using standard text-motion and music-motion metrics.
 As shown in Table~\ref{tab:MDD}, DualFlow consistently outperforms baselines across most metrics for duet and reactive tasks.
 In the interactive task, DualFlow (Both) achieves the highest R-Precision@3 (0.513) and lowest MMDist (0.513), indicating strong alignment with multimodal inputs.
 DualFlow (Text) records the best Beat-Align Score (BAS) at 0.215.
 While InterGen (Text) attains the best FID (0.405) and Diversity (1.405), DualFlow (Both) follows closely with an FID of 0.415 and a Diversity score of 1.307.
 For the reactive task, DualFlow (Both) leads in all R-Precision scores, FID (0.686), MMDist (1.056), and shows strong BAS (0.228).
 Although DuoLando (Both) has a slightly higher BED (0.395), DualFlow remains competitive at 0.215.

 \textbf{Text-conditioned Motion Generation on InterHuman-AS.} Table~\ref{tab:InterHuman} shows DualFlow significantly outperforms InterGen on R-Precision (Top-1: 0.437, Top-3: 0.681), with much lower MMDist (0.394) and the highest multimodality score (2.729).
 While InterGen has a slightly better FID (5.918 vs. 6.296), DualFlow offers better semantic and multimodal alignment.
-In the reactive task, DualFlow surpasses ReGenNet in R-Precision@3 (0.629 vs. 0.407), MMDist (6.230 vs. 6.860), and Multimodality (2.616 vs. 2.391), with a competitive FID (2.448).
+In the reactive task, we train our model with L=0 removing access to actor's intention (completely causal) defined as Unconstrained (UC) for fair comparison with ReGenNet(UC).
+DualFlow(UC) surpasses ReGenNet(UC) in R-Precision@3 (0.572 vs. 0.407), MMDist (6.314 vs. 6.860), Diversity (5.449 vs. 5.214) and Multimodality (2.502 vs. 2.391).

 \textbf{Reactive Motion Generation on DD100.} Table~\ref{tab:d100} highlights DualFlow’s performance across all metrics for reactive motion task.
 It achieves the best FID$_k$ (19.22), FID$_g$ (28.85), and FID$_{cd}$ (5.57), with strong diversity and rhythmic scores (Div$_k$: 11.01, BAS: 0.211).
 While Duolando leads in BED (0.285), DualFlow follows closely at 0.276, showing generative fidelity and collaborative modeling.